 We need state lawmakers to act now to restore fair and predictable rates.”

-According to an NV Energy spokesperson we spoke with in September, the average NV Energy customer should not expect to see a significant difference in their bill.
+According to an NV Energy spokesperson we spoke with in September, the average NV Energy customer should not expect to see a significant difference in their power bill.

 NV Energy says the daily demand charge for rooftop solar customers helps "fix an inequity between rooftop solar customers and non-rooftop solar customers by ensuring everyone contributes fairly to the grid we all rely on.
 Rooftop solar customers will see monthly bills increase—on average, about $12 per month."